batiste/meta-parser-generator/README.md

     len: number          // shortcut for value.length
     lineStart: number    // line start position in the input
     columnStart: number  // column start position in the input
-    start: number        // charater start position in the input }
+    start: number        // character start position in the input }
 ```